squk/iBassoDX-Rockbox-Themes/README.md

 They were made in an effort to improve the usability of the device when using Rockbox while keeping aesthetics in mind.
 I currently have plans to improve them such that they have a similar interface/experience as the default MangoPlayer application that ships with the DX50/90.

 ## Installation
 Copy the ./wps ./themes ./icons and ./backdrops directories to your ".rockbox" folder to your device.
 These themes use the "18-Roboto-Regular" font which is available in the Rockbox font pack.
+Alternatively run the "install.sh" script with ADB enabled on your device.

 ## Recommended config.cfg Entries
 It is recommended to have the following entries in your config.cfg in the